xcoderzach/FreshDocs/README.markdown

   * Nothing gets GC'd, yeah...badness
   * get and set functions are teh lamez
   * buggy and generally inefficient
+  * The test suite will randomly fail about 1/50 runs, I havent seen this problem when used in actual use

 ## Contributing